 1) Whisk together the brown sugar and soy sauce in a small bowl until the sugar is dissolved.

 2) Place the beef short ribs in a Suvie pan.
 Nestle the shiitake mushrooms and the scallion whites around the short ribs, reserve the scallion greens for garnishing.
 Pour the brown sugar and soy sauce mixture over the short ribs.
-Place the pan in the upper cooking zone of Suvie.
-Input settings below.
+Cover pan with foil or the Suvie 3.0+ sheet pan.
+Place the pan in the bottom zone of Suvie.
+Input settings below and cook now or schedule.

 Suvie Cook Settings